Off Grid Living: Costs, Considerations and Preparation

 Cost of Off-Grid Solar

-It is possible to get a very simple, small (under 1kW) off-grid solar system setup for $4,000.
+Getting a simple, small (under 1kW) off-grid solar system setup for $4,000 is possible.

 To live comfortably (but in an energy-conscious way), you’ll probably need to invest $20,000 to $30,000.

-This will allow you to have enough power for computers, off-grid internet, and AC in very hot weather.
+This will give you enough power for computers, off-grid internet, and AC in hot weather.
 If you install most of the system yourself, you can get the costs down to about $13,000.

 These are very crude estimates of solar power costs for off-grid living.
-If you live somewhere with a lot of sun and can position the solar panels well, the costs will be much less.
+The costs will be much less if you live somewhere with a lot of sun and can position the solar panels well.

-You can also get your solar needs down by investing in propane appliances, passive solar water heaters, and other appliances.
+You can also reduce your solar needs by investing in propane appliances, passive solar water heaters, and other appliances.

 5. Waste Treatment System

-This isn’t something that people like to think about, but it’s one of the most important parts of going off-grid.
+People don’t like to think about this, but it’s one of the most important parts of going off-grid.

-Don’t assume that you’ll just be able to dig an outhouse on your property to deal with waste.
+Don’t assume you’ll just be able to dig an outhouse on your property to deal with waste.
 Even in places with lenient off-grid living laws, outhouses are usually illegal.
-If you live close to a sewage line, local or state law may require you to hook up to the municipal sewage system.
+Local or state law may require you to hook up to the municipal sewage system if you live near a sewage line.
 Otherwise, the law will likely require you to install a septic tank.

-Many places are now starting to allow composting toilets and incinerator toilets (though you usually need to have septic installed).
+Many places now allow composting and incinerator toilets (though you usually need septic installed).
 Because you won’t have to pay for services like septic tank drainage, these off-grid toilets allow you to become more self-reliant.

 For more info, read: